timorthi/MonsterInfoBot/README.md

 - Created .gitignore.

 **4.24.14**
-- Reverted back to get_comments from comment_stream as it was interfering with check_scores.
+- Reverted back to `get_comments` from `comment_stream` as it was interfering with `check_scores`.
 - Shortened reply for duplicate posts to prevent page bloat.
-- Removed bigmonster.txt dependency; monster list is now initialized in program.
+- Removed `bigmonster.txt` dependency; monster list is now initialized in program.

+**4.25.14**
+- Steve is here!
+- Removed some redundant lines of code at the cost of some readability.

 To Do
 ===============